 After the bam file has either been downloaded or created, normalisation of these data can then be performed by LiBiNorm using the following command:

-This specifies that the all the models are evaluated and the best, based on liklihood considerations, selected.
-Auxilliary output files all have the prefix wold and the expression data is output to counts.txt.
+This specifies that all the models are evaluated but that model BD is nevertheless used to correct for the bias.
+Auxiliary output files all have the prefix wold and the expression data is output to counts.txt.
 Three threads are used.

-The graphical represntations as shown here can be produced using the command:
+The graphical representations can be produced using the command:

 Rscript LiBiNormPlot.R wold